This is the featured image of the Tame Your Kick Drum With a Multiband Transient Shaper blog article.

-The kick drum may be considered as the foundation of club-oriented electronic music.
-In order to achieve dancefloor success, every producer should learn this instrument’s sound attributes.
-While our music-making predecessors had no other option but to record actual bass drums to tape, we now have an abundance of professional-quality kick drum samples, specialized kick drum designer instruments, and a plethora of audio effects for processing our kick drums.
-In this tutorial, we will show you how to use a specific tool that will greatly help you in gluing the kick drum to the rest of the elements of your mix.
+The kick drum may be considered the foundation of club-oriented electronic music.
+In order to achieve dancefloor success, every producer should learn this instrument's sound attributes.
+While our music-making predecessors had no other option but to record actual bass drums to tape, we now have many professional-quality kick drum samples, specialized kick drum designer instruments, and many audio effects for processing our kick drums.
+In this tutorial, we will show you how to use a specific tool that will significantly help you glue the kick drum to the rest of the elements of your mix.
 We believe using a multiband transient shaper as the primary tool for processing the kick drum saves time and produces better results.

-As is customary, we prepared a short sequence in our SoundBridge: DAW containing the majority of the elements of the full mix, including a partially processed kick drum.
-Let’s hear how that sounds.
+As is customary, we prepared a short sequence in our SoundBridge: DAW containing most of the elements of the whole mix, including a partially processed kick drum.
+Let's hear how that sounds.

 This is a picture of my full mix taken before the kick drum processing.